YSSF8/OnyxAPI/README.md

-# OnyxAPI
+# Onyx Library
-A JavaScript API allows the user to use function to make their code less and faster.
+A JavaScript library allows the user to use function to make their code less and faster.

 ### Features:
 * "**createElement**" is now with one line of coding.